…even if you think you don’t have time and are already a senior

 Similarly, the Common App makes it exceedingly simple to apply to multiple private schools in one fell swoop.
 Sure, you have to write additional supplement essay questions for each school, but the bulk of the application is universal – hence the name “Common App.”
 The main personal statement and the main paperwork is all the same for all the colleges that use the Common App (which is the vast majority of private schools).
 Because it’s now so easy to apply to more schools, students do just that.

-Even though students are applying to more schools than ever before, the schools can’t magically make more space available on their campuses – there are physical and budget limitations about how many students can be accepted.
+Even though students are applying to more schools than ever before, the schools can’t magically make more space available on their campuses – there are physical and budget limitations on how many students can be accepted.
 The number of students a college can accept stays roughly the same year after year, but the number of students applying each year increases, so the acceptance percentage goes way down.

 Now that the percentages have dropped, students/families begin to panic.
 They see these crashing numbers, so they figure they should apply to even MORE colleges…just in case.
 That creates a negative feedback loop, in which every year more students apply to more colleges, which leads to lower and lower admission percentages, which in turn, causes students to apply to even more schools and lower the percentages further!